-- 12 Click Next. - 13 On the Install ACF2 Base page, fill in the following fields to connect to the Remote Loader:
+- 11 (Conditional) On the Driver Parameters page, review the default Subscriber and Publisher Options.
+Edit, if necessary, and click Next. - 12 On the Install ACF2 Base page, fill in the following fields to connect to the Remote Loader and click Next:

-Connect to Remote Loader: By default, the driver is configured to connect using the Remote Loader.
-You must select Yes for this option
+Connect to Remote Loader: By default, the driver is configured to connect using the RemoteLoader.
+You must select Yes for this option.